Perman: Supporting characters

 Ganko is Mitsuo's younger sister who is headstrong and obstinate, although she is more known for tattling on Mitsuo to their mother.
 She appears to have a little sibling rivalry with Mitsuo.
 She is an elementary school first-grader in the setting of the second TV work.
 But she is a kindergarten child in the movie version.
-She often tells Mitsuo that his sloppy behavior is very annoying although she sometimes gets into arguments with him due to Mitsuo often getting fed up with her complaints to their mother but despite this they still deeply care and love each other.
+She often tells Mitsuo that his sloppy behavior is very annoying.
+And although she sometimes gets into arguments with him due to Mitsuo often getting fed up and irritated with her complaints to their mother, but despite this they still deeply care and love each other.

 She also appeared in Doraemon's "The Cursing Camera".

 Ganko is voiced by Masako Sugaya in the 1967 series and by Yuri Nashiba in the 1983 series.